Gangadhar-Kuratti/My_Python-course/README.md

 - program to print the sum of two numbers
 - program to print the length of a string
 - program to print the sum of numbers using return type

+## Completed (Day_38)
+- Practice set 38 ✅

+## Programs
+- program to return the largest of two numbers
+- program to return whether a number is evan or odd
+- program to reverse the string